MetaMind42/MetaMind42/README.md

-Medior in-house lawyer with expertise in DTC, MarTech & SaaS and background in SWE.
+Medior lawyer with expertise in DTC, MarTech & SaaS and background in SWE.